Pull out all the stops: Textual analysis via punctuation sequences: Case study: Author analysis

 \subsection{Author recognition}

 We use the classification techniques from~\cref{class_models} to perform author recognition.
 We show our results using KL divergence (see~\cref{multiclass_NN}) in~\cref{tab:table_neighb} and using neural networks (see~\cref{multiclass_NN2}) in~\cref{tab:table_nn}.
 In each table, we specify the number of authors (\quoting{No. authors}), the number of documents in the training set (\quoting{Training size}), the number of documents in the testing set (\quoting{Testing size}), the accuracy of the test using various sets of features, and the baseline accuracy (as defined in~\cref{evaluation}).
 Each row in a table corresponds to an experiment on a set of distinct authors, which we choose uniformly at random.
-(This is equal to the entire corpus when the number of authors is \nbauthors.)
+(The set consists of the entire corpus when the number of authors is \nbauthors.)
 For a given number of authors, we use the same sample across both tables to allow a fair comparison.

 We show classification results using KL divergence in~\cref{tab:table_neighb} using each individual frequency feature vector as input.
 As we consider more authors, the accuracy on the testing set tends to decrease significantly.
 The issue of developing a method that scales well as one increases the number of authors is an open problem in author recognition even when using words from text~\cite{Neal2017}, and we are exploring stylistic signatures from punctuation only, a much smaller set of information.
 Remarkably, we are able to achieve an accuracy of 66\% on a sample of $50$ authors using only the feature $\p{f}^3$.
-This is consistent with the plots in~\cref{consistency_plots}, where $\p{f}^3$ gives the best improvement from the baseline.
+This is consistent with the plots in~\cref{consistency_plots}, where $\p{f}^3$ gave the best improvement from the baseline.